Add Harmonic Content to Your Mix with Vitamin by Waves Audio

 Audio Examples

 Since we had a brief introduction of the main features of Vitamin, we can move to the audio examples.
-We will listen first how the rhythm channel can be altered by it and afterward the master bus.
-I advise you to use a pair of quality studio headphones od a pair of studio monitors to hear the full effect.
+We will first listen to how the rhythm channel can be altered by it and, afterward, the master bus.
+I advise using quality studio headphones or monitors to hear the full effect.

 ~Rhythm - Unprocessed